luizs81/slack-it/README.md

 # slack-it

-AWS Lambda function to push SNS notifications to Slack
+Lambda function to push SNS notifications to Slack.
+It uses [kappa](https://github.com/garnaat/kappa) for easy deploy to AWS.

 ## Quick start